anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Reference Implementation Trace
    * - ra2.os.001
      - Linux Distribution
-     - A deb/rpm compatible distribution of Linux (this must be used for the control plane nodes, and can be used for worker nodes).
+     - A deb-/rpm-compatible distribution of Linux.
+It must be used for the control plane nodes.
+It can also be used for worker nodes.
      - tbd
      - tbd
    * - ra2.os.002
-     - Linux Kernel Version
+     - Linux kernel version
-     - A version of the Linux kernel that is compatible with kubeadm - this has been chosen as the baseline because kubeadm is focussed on installing and managing the lifecycle of Kubernetes and nothing else, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, etc.
+     - A version of the Linux kernel that is compatible with kubeadm - this has been chosen as the baseline because kubeadm is focused on installing and managing the lifecycle of Kubernetes and nothing else, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, and so on.
      - tbd
      - tbd
    * - ra2.os.003
-     - Windows Server
+     - Windows server
-     - Windows Server (this can be used for worker nodes, but beware of the limitations).
+     - The Windows server can be used for worker nodes, but beware of the limitations.
      - tbd
      - tbd
    * - ra2.os.004
      - Disposable OS
-     - In order to support :ref:`gen.cnt.02 <chapters/chapter02:Kubernetes Architecture Requirements>` (immutable infrastructure), the Host OS must be disposable, meaning the configuration of the Host OS (and associated infrastructure such as VM or bare metal server) must be consistent - e.g. the system software and configuration of that software must be identical apart from those areas of configuration that must be different such as IP addresses and hostnames.
+     - To support :ref:`gen.cnt.02 <chapters/chapter02:Kubernetes Architecture Requirements>` (immutable
+       infrastructure), the Host OS must be disposable.
+This means the configuration of the Host OS (and associated infrastructure such as VM or bare metal server) must be consistent: for example, the system software and the configuration of that software must be identical, apart from those areas of configuration that must be different, such as IP addresses and hostnames.
      - tbd
      - tbd
    * - ra2.os.005
-     - Automated Deployment
+     - Automated deployment
-     - This approach to configuration management supports lcm.gen.01 (automated deployments)
+     - This approach to configuration management supports lcm.gen.01 (automated deployments).
      - tbd
      - tbd

-The following lists the kernel versions that comply with this Reference Architecture specification.
+Table 4.3 lists the kernel versions that comply with this Reference Architecture specification.

-.. list-table:: Operating System Versions
+.. list-table:: Operating System versions
    :widths: 20 20 20
    :header-rows: 1